New to the UK? Get support in your local area

 Your local Jobcentre Plus can give you free help and advice if you are unemployed and actively looking for work.
 It is a personalised service for anyone looking for a new job- the advisor can give information on jobs near you, tell you about training and courses, and help you with your CV and job application forms.
 You can also get help with applying for benefits.

 A food bank is a charity that gives food to people in poverty to avoid hunger.
-Click on the link to find your local food bank or other emergency food provider.
+Visit the Trussell Trust website to to find your local food bank or other emergency food provider.
+The website also gives information about how to get food vouchers and there is a helpline if you need support.

 The National Careers Service can give advice and guidance to you to help you make decisions about learning, training and work.
 You can open an account on their website or phone them and speak to a trained advisor.